× Close

 What is the battery life?

-Battery life is dependent on a number of variables, including how long the button is pressed, display brightness, temperature, etc. and can vary greatly between users and usage situations.
+Battery life is dependent on a number of variables, including acquisition time to targets, use of wireless connection, display brightness, temperature, etc. and can vary greatly between users and usage situations.

 What do I need to consider when measuring to a target?